FREE Performances in 2017!

 Family Section – large grassy area with chairs & benches; guests are welcome to bring lawn chairs or blankets, or bleacher section

 DINING ONSITE: High Country Grille & Pub with wood-fire menu that includes Indian Tacos, pizzas, calzones, nachos, burgers, brats & more; Coca-Cola products, wine & domestic beer are also available.
-(NO outside food, beverages or coolers allowed.)
+(NO outside food, beverages or coolers allowed; no pets allowed on theater grounds.)
 Grille & Pub opens at 4 pm!

 LOCATION: High Country Guest Ranch, 4 miles west of Hill City on Deerfield Road; 12138 Ray Smith Drive, Hill City, SD 57745.